creativebash/packet-pulse-insights/README.md

 ## Notes

 - This is a basic proof-of-concept.
 For a real-world SIEM tool, data collection, correlation, and alerting mechanisms should be more comprehensive.
+- It can further be tested and explored